-David Alan Sapp is Professor of Educational Leadership in the School of Education at Loyola Marymount University in Los Angeles, where he teaches in the Doctoral Program in Educational Leadership for Social Justice.
-Dr. Sapp joined the faculty at LMU in 2015 following fourteen years at the Jesuit institution Fairfield University in Connecticut, where he served as Professor of English and Associate Vice President for Academic Affairs.
+David Alan Sapp serves as the Dean of Graduate Education and Vice Provost for Academic Affairs at Loyola Marymount University, where he is a Professor of Educational Leadership and Chief of Staff for the Executive Vice President/Provost.
+Dr. Sapp joined the faculty at LMU in 2015 following fourteen years at Fairfield University in Connecticut, where he served as Professor of English and Associate Vice President for Academic Affairs.
 Dr. Sapp earned his Ph.D. in Rhetoric from New Mexico State University and is a graduate of the Institute for Educational Management in the Graduate School of Education at Harvard University.

-As a specialist in technical writing with expertise in civic/community engagement and social justice, organizational communication, and educational program development, Dr. Sapp has done fieldwork along the U.S.-Mexico border, as well as in Brazil, China, Cuba, Nicaragua, and Spain, along with archival research in Uruguay.
+As a specialist in technical writing with expertise in civic/community engagement, organizational communication, and educational program development, Dr. Sapp has conducted fieldwork along the U.S.-Mexico border, as well as in Brazil, China, Cuba, Nicaragua, and Spain, along with archival research in Uruguay.
 This work has explored the ongoing struggles of disenfranchised populations, including civic development projects and environmental activism.
-His recent research projects include a book on teaching students who speak English as a second language published by Bedford/St. Martin’s Press in 2014, and, in 2013, a special issue of the Journal of Rhetoric, Professional Communication, and Globalization that he co-edited on human rights and communication.
+His recent research projects include a book on teaching English language learners published by Bedford/St. Martin’s Press and a special issue of the Journal of Rhetoric, Professional Communication, and Globalization that he co-edited on human rights and communication.

 Dr. Sapp has also recently served on collaborative research projects on the topics of teacher credibility, student motivation, and conflict resolution that have been published in the International Journal of Communication, Communication Education, the Journal of Communication Studies, Communication Research Reports, and Communication Currents.
-In 2009, he co-edited a book on feminist pedagogy published by Johns Hopkins University Press, and in 2010, Dr. Sapp won a top research award from the Association for Business Communication for an article on the assessment of student internship experiences.
+He co-edited a book on feminist pedagogy published by Johns Hopkins University Press and won a top research award from the Association for Business Communication for an article he published on the assessment of student internship experiences.
+To support his research and administrative duties, Dr. Sapp has secured $6M+ in external funding through grants and awards.

 New Mexico State University: PhD, Rhetoric and Professional Communication